xericf/Phys2D/README.md

 class which is responsible for handling reactions of RigidBodies to collisions.

 There are some improvements that I think I could make with the design as I move forward with this project.
-One such improvement is by making the Player extend Rect, because they are basically the same thing, but one just has input functionality.
+- One such improvement is by making the Player extend Rect, because they are basically the same thing, but one just has input functionality.
+- Another improvement I could do is having the RigidBody2D class associated with a Transform class, which would be responsible for holding the scale, transform, and position of an object because it would be useful to have a single class that holds such information for future implementations of objects that aren't RigidBody2D's, such as soft bodies.

 Image: